Home » Understanding Pearly Penile Papules » Small Bumps on the Penis? When to Worry — & When Not To

 • not dangerous

-You can also learn more about their typical appearance in what pearly penile papules look like.
+You can also learn more in our guide showing what Pearly Penile Papules look like.

 Fordyce Spots